The OK Corral was just the beginning. Walk Tombstone's 12 documented stops. 5 free, self-guided.

 On October 26, 1881, photographer Camillus S. Fly was inside his studio at 312 Fremont Street when gunfire erupted in the vacant lot next door.
 The Gu...

-The Tombstone ghost tour includes 13 documented haunted locations.
+The Tombstone ghost tour includes 12 documented stops covering 6 years of documented history.

 Plan for approximately 2.5 hours.
 This accounts for walking between stops and reading each haunting story.
 You can also split it across multiple evenings.

-The most visited stop on our Tombstone tour is Crystal Palace Saloon at Crystal Palace Saloon, 436, East Allen Street.
+The most visited stop on our Tombstone tour is Crystal Palace Saloon at Crystal Palace Saloon, 436, East Allen Street, dating back to 1879.

 Last updated February 22, 2026.
 Researched by the History Nearby editorial team.